stafftastic/jitsu-chart/README.md

   enabled: false
 ```

-Then supply the connection details in the `config` section:
+Then supply the connection details in the `config` section (or specifically per-service):
 ```yaml
 config:
   databaseURL: "postgres://..."